 Furthermore, Virtual Dataset (VDS) support is a relativity new feature added to HDF5.
 A VDS does not store any data directly, rather, it stores data in a set of source datasets.
 Source datasets are created like any other source dataset, and the virtual dataset is created with a set of mappings between regions in the virtual dataset and regions in the source dataset.
-I/O requests to the VDS are then translated into a set of I/O requests to the source datasets whose mappings overlap with the requested region in the VDS.
-Virtual datasets mapped closely to Legion's data model and were added to Legion to replace the use of H5Lcreate_external, which was used to create external links in a master HDF5 file, linking to the shard files.
+I/O requests to the VDS are then translated into a set of I/O requests to the source datasets mapped closely to Legion's data model and were added to Legion to replace the use of H5Lcreate_external, which was used to create external links in a master HDF5 file, linking to the shard files.
 However, H5Lcreate_external is not, and will not, be supported in the current HDF5 DAOS implementation.
-Since the current HDF5 file linking the shard files via VDS was removed in the current Legion implementation.
+Since the current HDF5 DAOS implementation does not include the VDS APIs, this functionality of creating a master HDF5 file linking the shard files via VDS was removed in the current Legion implementation.
 The functionality can easily be restored once the HDF5 VDS APIs are ported to DAOS.
-The VDS feature was implemented for this project in the original IOD/DAOS HDF5 version and legion used this feature successfully.
+The VDSfeature was implemented for this project in the original IOD/DAOS HDF5 version and legion used this feature successfully.

 The Legion benchmark relies on the low-level networking layer gasnet [6] for networkindependent, high-performance communication primitives.
-The mpiexec command in the gasnet wrapper script gasnetrun_ibv needed updated to include DAOS specific parameters.
+The mpiexec command in the gasnet wrapper script gasnetrun_ibv needed to be updated to include DAOS specific parameters.
 For example, the command for running tester_io on 3 nodes with 131072 elements and 256 shards is, which on Boro (Intel's cluster) will run on three nodes.
 As was the case with CLAMR, the pool id is passed to Legion through the environment variable pid.